Curriculum Detail - Kindergarten

 • Explore and experiment with 2D and 3D media and techniques

-• Develop an understanding of line, color, pattern, and composition
+• Develop a beginning understanding of line, color, pattern and composition

 • Engage in personal expression through visual means

-• Discover artists, particularly female artists, from other times and places
+• Discover artists, particularly female artists, from other cultures, times and places

 • Connect to themes from the classroom curriculum through art